Goblinlordx/cv-gen/README.md

 ## <a name="authorize"></a>Authorization System

 Authorization starts out-of-band with a user being sent a link containing a query string with a token.
 The token isn't necessarily meant for a single user but a group of user's that might have access.
 Each token can have an expiration time, a set of overlay data, and any other required metadata.
+With admin privileges this information can be altered at any time.
+It is important to note that the token is only required once.
+After clicking a proper access link, the account on the client is bound to that token.

 The tokens can be removed or invalidated at any time to blacklist a group from database access.
 There is also the option of invalidation via expiration.
 Tokens can also contain an overlay which the client will merge with a base set of data as an overlay.
 This can provide a unique view of the CV based on the token group they gained access through.